 I use Black Diamond Stoppers, which are more or less standard issue.
 DMM Wallnuts and Offsets are a fantastic (some would argue better) alternative and are roughly similar in weight and price.
 A budget option can be found in the Trango Chockstones, but the two-tone colour system leaves a lot to be desired in my opinion.

 Don’t worry about offsets at this stage.
 If you don’t know what an offset is, then don’t worry about that either.

 Spring Loaded Camming Devices, or cams for short, are the next most important staple of the modern trad rack.
 They revolutionised clean climbing techniques with their ease of placement in parallel cracks.
 Sadly, they aren’t cheap, but they’re definitely worth it.

 Essentially, what you’ll want is a standard rack of Black Diamond C4’s – #0.3 to #3.
 These sizes will hold you in good stead for the majority of applications.
 Camalots have a strong double-axle design and a smooth trigger action.
 I haven’t recommended anything fancy at this stage (e.g. micro cams, link cams, larger sizes) as these are things you’ll use rarely and can always add to your rack as time goes on.

 An excellent alternative to the BD range is the DMM Dragon Cam, but a word of caution – these suckers are expensive.
 If you’re able to afford them, go for it, they’re a nice bit of kit.
 The only problem I have with the Dragons is that the stem has no thumb loop, making it a little harder to operate under duress.
-Another option are Wild Country Friends, and although they have improved significantly in recent times, I still wouldn’t go out of my way to recommend them.
+Another option are Wild Country Friends, and which have improved by orders of magnitude in recent times.

 Whichever option you go for, I recommend two things to save yourself a bunch of heartache: